 The Clubhouse Model: Focus on Empowerment and Support

 Clubhouses are organized around the belief that work and relationships are key to recovery.
-Because they pay attention to abilities rather than deficits, members feel empowered and supported to regain their roles in society.
+Because they pay attention to abilities rather than deficits, members feel empowered and supported to regain their roles in society and achieve goals they set for themselves.

-Certified Clubhouses follow standards proven to help people with mental illness reach their goals, and the model is recognized as an evidence-based practice by the Substance Abuse & Mental Health Service Administration.
+Accredited Clubhouses follow standards proven to help people with mental illness reach their goals.
 Although individual Clubhouse programming may vary, core Clubhouse components include:

 The daily activity at a Clubhouse is similar to any work place, consisting of 8-hour days Monday through Friday.
 Members and staff work side-by-side, performing work for the Clubhouse.
 Members are encouraged to participate as they are ready and quickly become relied upon.
 Typical daily work includes: